steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term
+    Builder
+    Deployment

+    The Python Environment tools throw if an environmet variable is not found.

-    Document DbInitializer modes.
+    DbInitializer
-        MRExitAfterInitialization
-        MRInitializeUserStore
-        MRInitializeDatabase
-        MRSeedDatabase
-        MRHarvestWorkingStore

-    UpdateSeedDatabase: Updates the Solver\Test JSON models and the seed projects in DbInitializer.

-        Should this tool be integrated into DbInitializer?!
+        Refactor to create Cameras and MeshTransforms from the JSON definitions.
+            Assign User and Project references (after loading the JSON) by using FindByName<Type>.

         Control with an environment variable?

-        Requirements
-            Maintain these model settings in a JSON or C# file.
-                Cameras
-                MeshTransforms
-            Processing:
-                Read the seed JSON file.
-                Update the contents from the JSON files found in the Working folder.
-                    The tools should process only the JSON files found in the Working folder.
-                    It should not be necessary to update all test models to refresh DbInitializer.
+        Harvest

-                Update the seed JSON file.
+            Update Camera and MeshTransform JSON definitions.
-                DbInitializer reads the JSON file to populate the database.
-                    Cameras
-                    MeshTransforms
-        Output
-            DbInitializer
-                Cameras
-                MeshTransforms
-            User Store Files
+            User Store
                 Mesh
                 DepthBufers
             Solver\Test JSON Files

         Notes
-            Data Structure
-                Mesh
-                    mesh name (lowercase)
-                    Id
-                    JSON
             DepthBuffer files are modified in-place in the store/user.
 Mesh files are created in the working folder.
-            Should the tool write C# code or JSON?
-            The Project references in Camera and MeshTransform are null.
-                DbInitializer must assign references (after loading the JSON) by using  FindByName<>.
-            The JSON represents a DTP model.
-DbInitializer constructs Domain models.

     Upgrades
         Convert TypeScript compiler output to ES5 modules?